ADscan / field notes

 Active Directory Pentesting: Complete Operator Guide (2026)

-Full AD pentest methodology — from unauthenticated recon to Domain Admin.
-Enumeration, Kerberos attacks, ADCS, attack paths, credential harvesting, and reporting.
+Complete Active Directory pentesting methodology.
+From unauthenticated recon to Domain Admin.
+Covers enumeration, Kerberos attacks, ADCS, attack paths, credential harvesting, and reporting.

 Active Directory Initial Access Without Credentials: 6-Step Operator Workflow

-How to get a foothold in an AD environment from zero — no credentials, no prior access.
-LinkedIn OSINT, Kerbrute, and password spraying.
-Verified from real engagements.
+How to get a foothold in an AD environment starting from zero — no credentials, no prior access.
+Uses LinkedIn OSINT, Kerbrute, and password spraying.
+Verified workflow from real engagements.

 Best Wordlists for Active Directory Hash Cracking (2026 Benchmarks)